RBINS/mars.buildout/README.rst

 CREATE A NEW SITE
 -----------------

-add a configuration in sites/mysite.cfg extend it in buildout-prod.cfg (and, if necessary, in buildout-dev.cfg) add the process in high-availability.cfg add the vhost in vhost-mars.conf locally test the buildout run the buildout under production reload supervisor, start the services
+add a configuration file in etc/sites extend it in buildout-prod.cfg (and, if necessary, in buildout-dev.cfg) add the process in high-availability.cfg add the vhost in vhost-mars.conf add the site in scripts/restart-instances.sh locally test the buildout run the buildout under production reload supervisor, start the services